 Throughout the year The City of Davis and our partners host events to educate and encourage people to bike, walk, and use safe and fun forms of active transportation in their everyday lives.

 The Active4.me scanning system is currently active at 8 of our local elementary schools in Davis.
 Students register, receive a scan tag to attach to their backpack, scan in each day that they walk, bike, or use other forms of active transportation to get to school.
 The program captures every trip and can instantly notify a parent by text, email or phone that their student arrived on campus.
 The system generates real-time statistics including CO2, calories, miles and gas savings for each student, their classroom, grade or for the whole district.
+For details on how to sign up, check out our Active4Me page.

 Books on Bikes